phddamuge/phddamuge.github.io/index.md

 **Yongwei Zhou (周勇伟)**

 I obtained my Ph.D. degree from the Department of Computer Science of HIT in March 2024, under the supervision of [Prof. Tiejun Zhao](http://homepage.hit.edu.cn/zhaotiejun?lang=zh).
 Before that, I have obtained my Master's and Bachelor's degrees in Department of Computer Science and Mathematics of HIT.
-My research focus on NLP, knowledge reasoning, QA and semantic parsing.
+My research focus on NLP, Pretraining for LLMs， Knowledge Reasoning, QA and Semantic Parsing.

 Email: ywzhouphd2018@gmail.com